Samson-Ludo/samson-ludo/src/pages/about.md

     weight: 4
 template: page
 ---
-I'm **Samson Okaludo,** a software developer with several years of experience building websites and web applications for eCommerce business, financial institutions and e-learning companies and have worked with professionals from 6 different countries.
+I'm **Samson Okaludo,**  a software developer with several years of experience building websites and web applications for eCommerce business, financial institutions and e-learning companies; I've worked with professionals from 6 different countries.
 I'm a graduate of Eduonix E-Degree program in Full-stack JavaScript Development and a freeCodeCamper.

 My main skills include: